 - “Batteries included” framework that offers an end-to-end development experience.

 Released by Facebook in 2013, React has become very popular among enterprises and developers.
-It is now one of the most preferred Java frameworks and is the most used front-end web development framework according to a Stack Overflow survey.
+It is now one of the most preferred Java frameworks and is the most used front-end website development framework according to a Stack Overflow survey.
 Facebook developed React.js during their initial stages of growth when they had to undergo constant improvements due to new feature additions and needed an efficient way to fix code maintainability issues.
 A most noteworthy feature of React is its virtual Document Object Model (DOM) that enhances the framework with strong functionality.
 Furthermore, with the introduction of a cross-platform mobile development framework React Native, it has now captured a significant share in the mobile market too.
+Top react native development companies have been using this framework to build innovative applications.

 - React is extremely flexible, as software engineers have used it to develop applications for different kinds of user interfaces including web, mobile, desktop, smart TVs, etc.